caseyscarborough/pastebin-api-java/README.md

 # Pastebin API Java Client

-This is a easy-to-use and fluet Java API client for the pastebin.com API.
+This is a easy-to-use and fluent Java API client for the pastebin.com API.

 ## Requirements